Prejwel/Docker/README.md

 * docker exec Cname/CID command - >  exec - to executate a command on a running container.
 ---
--it imagename bash -> to be logged in to the docker container automatically.

 * docker run -it imagename bash
+- it imagename bash -> to be logged in to the docker container automatically.

 ATTACH & DETACH mode
 * in attached mode we can only see the output and cant do anything else.